 Sense uses machine learning algorithms to analyse high resolution electricity data, providing a breakdown of domestic electricity consumption to appliance level in real time.
 Sense’s AI technology helps consumers save energy, enables demand side flexibility and identifies anomalies on the grid.

 This blog is an extract from Sense’s latest thought leadership whitepaper – ”A small step for smart meters, a giant leap for climate change” by Michael Jary.
 To read the full paper, please visit Sense.com

 Sense joined ESMIG in January 2022.
 See their member profile for more information.

 This blog is a space for debate where ESMIG members share their thought leadership.
-All opinions expressed are the author’s only.
-The content of this article is not a position endorsed by the association.
+All opinions expressed are the authors.
+The content of this article is not an official position paper endorsed by the association.